pyke369/groom/README.md

 - **`insecure`** (default **`false`**)

-  allow agent connection even if the server TLS certificate is invalid (or self-signed). !!!USE WITH CAUTION!!!
+  allow agent connection even if the server TLS certificate is invalid (or self-signed). ignoring server certificate validity is a major security risk as it allows MITM attacks and agent <-> server secret stealing. /!\ USE WITH CAUTION /!\

 The following directives used in the `targets` sub-section control the agent local requests routing (see example below):